 Anime and President Donald Trump always seem to mix in the most unusual ways.
-Like the time Trump was a Japanese transfer student that was also a vulgar rapper.
+At the time, Trump was a Japanese transfer student who was also a vulgar rapper.

-Thanks for the words of encouragement anime President Trump.
+Thanks for the words of encouragement, President Trump.
 We always knew you were the hero anime needed.

 Donald Trump in Inuyashiki Anime